Golf IQ

 5. Not eating or packing food

-I used to wear a Whoop fitness band, which among other metrics tracked how many calories I burned during activities.
-After every round, I was shocked when I would burn nearly 2,000 calories.
+I wear a Whoop fitness band, which among other metrics tracks how many calories I burn during activities.
+After every round, I'm when I burn nearly 2,000 calories.
 To fuel all the energy you’re using, you need to consistently eat carbs and protein throughout the round—something I didn’t see many players doing at our qualifier at Rockaway.
 Plan ahead and pack your snacks before your round, then be sure to follow the 5-10-15 rule.

 6. Poor speed control